MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-dataaccessintent-property.md

 ## Remarks

-This property applies to works as a hint for the server, which will connect to the secondary replica if possible.
-When a workload is executed against the replica, insert/delete/modify operations are not possible, so a new validation is introduced for ReadOnly objects – any of these operations will throw an exception at runtime (new compile-time validation will be added in the future).
-Objects that are only read from the database can utilize replicas.S
+For reports, API pages, and queries, the Business Central server can use read-only replicas on Azure SQL database and SQL Server.
+This property can be used to improve performance when displaying objects when modifications to data is not required.
+This property to ReadOnly works as a hint for the server to connect to a secondary (read-only) replica if one is available.
+When a workload is executed against the replica, insert/delete/modify operations are not possible.
+If any of these operations are executed against the replica, an exception is thrown at runtime.

 From the client, the property value can be overwritten by using page **9880 Database Access Intent List** page.